 You create a fetch, a perfect replica of your form at the time you cast this spell.
-Little more than an animated reproduction, a fetch is mindless but capable of performing simple tasks or imitating you.
-The creation is the same size as you and occupies space just as a living creature does.
+Little more than an animated reproduction, a fetch is mindless space just as a living creature does.
 You have a mental connection with your fetch and can give it new orders as a standard action.